 What is the GDPR?

-The General Data Protection Regulation (GDPR) came into effect on 25 May 2018.
-It is a legal framework designed to protect the privacy of individuals in the European Union (EU) and give them greater control over how their personal data is collected, processed and used.
+The General Data Protection Regulation (GDPR) is a legal framework designed to protect the privacy of individuals in the European Union (EU) and give them greater control over how their personal data is collected, processed and used.

 The GDPR applies to the processing of personal data anywhere in the world by businesses established within the EU.
 It also applies globally to any business outside of the EU that processes the personal data of individuals in the course of offering goods/services within the EU or monitoring the behavior of persons in the EU.

-The GDPR has been implemented into domestic laws throughout the EU, including the UK Data Protection Act 2018, which will continue in force post-Brexit.
+The GDPR has been implemented into domestic laws throughout the EU and the UK.

 What are the GDPR’s key requirements?